keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 Runeforged are a race of sentient automatons created to intelligently serve a master who orders one to be made for them.
 Through many different means, a Runeforged may gain their freedom and live normally among society.
 Devised by Dwarven engineers in the year 1453, Runeforged traditionally were powered by steam boilers and were basically just smaller version of what we now recognize as Laborjacks.
 As the invention of diesel power and advances in cortex technology has advanced, increased the intellectual capacity of a Runeforged, they began to start declaring themselves as an independent race to the other humanoid species living.
-After a revolution in the years 1823 - 1842, Runeforged agreed to terms to be paid for their servitude and willingly quit providing their services to a master, and also allowing them to start making their way into other trades, like working ports (which they are very renowned in for their stamina due to being automatons), and also are very popular to be hired into ship crews.
+After a revolution in the years 1823 - 1842, Runeforged succeeded in cementing their independence, being recognized as a species and earning their places in society.
+This allowed them to start making their way into trades, like working ports (which they are very renowned in for their stamina due to being automatons), and also are very popular to be hired into ship crews.
+Though not all Runeforged work heavy labor trades, many, especially of the lighter models, find themselves working in bars, restaurants, and other work that allows them to showcase their incredible stamina.

 **Age**
-A Runeforged' body typically lasts around 60 years before needing major repairs. due to real sentience in Runeforged' cortexes only being a more recent development, it is unsure how long a cortex lasts before its ability to retain memories and emotions fades.
+A Runeforged' body typically lasts around 20 years before needing major repairs. due to real sentience in Runeforged' cortexes only being a more recent development, it is unsure how long a cortex lasts before its ability to retain memories and emotions fades, though regular maintenance can extend this.
+It is impossible to transfer memories from one cortex to another, so if a cortex is to fade, it is permanent death.

 **Alignment**
-Runeforged are naturally inclined to be Neutral, but may take up personality traits of those around them as they age.
+Runeforged are naturally inclined to be Lawful, but may take up personality traits of those around them as they age.

 **Speed**
 Your base walking speed is 25 feet.